Ricky Lundell

-Ricky Lundell is an American martial artist, martial arts coach, and combatives instructor.
-He is a 5th degree Brazilian Jiu Jitsu black belt under Pedro Sauer.
-Credited with being one of the youngest North Americans to receive the rank of black belt in Brazilian Jiu-Jitsu at age 19, Ricky has competed successfully at various international grappling competitions, and has also made a career in coaching.
+Ricky Lundell is a martial artist and a martial arts coach.
+He is a 3rd degree Brazilian Jiu Jitsu black belt under Pedro Sauer.
+Credited with being one of the youngest North American to receive the rank of black belt in Brazilian Jiu-Jitsu at age 19, Ricky has competed successfully at various international grappling competitions, and has also made a career in coaching.
 His adeptness at grappling has earned him the nickname 'The Grappling Chimera'.

 College

 Ricky started college at Utah Valley University when he was 15 years old and graduated with a science degree at 18.
 He was recruited by Cody and Cael Sanderson as a college senior to wrestle for Iowa State University at the age of 20.
 He is the first NCAA Division I wrestler to ever be recruited having only jiu-jitsu/submission grappling experience and no folkstyle match experience.
 Despite the NCAA's refusal to give Ricky any eligibility to start for the team at Iowa State University, Ricky lettered in wrestling and went on to win the USA World Team Trials where he won the Most Outstanding Grappler award.
 He later won the FILA Grappling World Championship while competing for the Cyclones.